Guinan (Star Trek): Appearances

-In "Rascals", Guinan's younger self is played by Isis Carmen Jones, who also played Whoopi's character as a child in the film Sister Act (1992).
-Guinan works in Ten-Forward and is one of Picard's friends, and they often chat about problems the ship is having.
+In "Rascals", Guinan's younger self is played by Isis Carmen Jones, who also played Goldberg's character as a child in the film Sister Act (1992).
+Guinan works in Ten-Forward and often appears in episodes to converse with characters to help them resolve their issue at hand.
+She most commonly interacts with long-time friend Picard, but is known to help others as well.

 Guinan made her first appearance in the second season opening episode "The Child" on November 21, 1988, on first-run syndicated television.
-During the course of the episode, she gives advice to Wesley Crusher (Wil Wheaton) about whether or not he should leave the ship to join his mother when she transferred to Starfleet Medical on Earth.
-In this episode, she refers to meeting Captain Jean-Luc Picard (Patrick Stewart) for the first time when she came on board the Enterprise-D, something which would later be ignored and discounted.
-She made further appearances in the second season, including in "The Outrageous Okona" where she advises Data to use the holodeck to help him better understand comedy, and again in the Data-centric episode "The Measure of a Man", as well as "The Dauphin" where she and Commander William Riker (Jonathan Frakes) attempt to explain flirting to Acting Ensign Wesley Crusher (Wil Wheaton).
+During the course of the episode, she gives advice to Wesley Crusher (Wil Wheaton) about whether he should leave the ship to join his mother when she transferred to Starfleet Medical on Earth.
+In this episode, she refers to meeting Captain Jean-Luc Picard (Patrick Stewart) for the first time when she came on board the Enterprise-D, something which was later ignored and discounted.
+She made further appearances in the second season, including in "The Outrageous Okona" where she advises Data to use the holodeck to help him better understand comedy, and again in the Data-centric episode "The Measure of a Man", as well as "The Dauphin" where she and Commander William Riker (Jonathan Frakes) attempt to explain flirting to Wesley Crusher.

 The first revelation of Guinan being something more than a simple barkeeper came later that season in the episode "Q Who".
 After Q (John de Lancie) sends the Enterprise-D across the galaxy, causing them to encounter the Borg, she trades barbs with the omnipotent being who reveals that he knows Guinan from past encounters and suggests she may have been known by other names in the past.
 Q attempts to remove Guinan from the Enterprise, only to have her hold up her hands to him in response implying she possessed the power to do battle with him or at the very least to defend herself.
 She also informs Picard that the Borg drove her species into near extinction over a century earlier.
 She returned once more in the second episode of the third season, "Evolution", in which she explains she has many children, and later in the season in "Booby Trap" where she reveals that she finds the heads of bald men attractive.
 She once again comes face to face with Q in "Deja Q".
 Guinan is central to the plot of "Yesterday's Enterprise", when the timeline is changed after the USS Enterprise-C appears from a spatial rift.
 Guinan is the only member of the crew who is aware that something has changed, and believes that Lieutenant Tasha Yar (Denise Crosby) should not be on the ship.
 The timeline is restored when the Enterprise-C re-enters the rift.